Emmytobs/react-accordion-library/README.md

 A fully-featured, composable and extendable React accordion library.

+#### Note: This package was built using the react hooks API introduced in React 16, which means react versions prior to that are not compatible with this package.

 # Documentation

 There are four components that can be used to create custom accordions.
 Starting from top to bottom: